reconstructing a journey

 breast clip insertion

 At this point of the ordeal we still needed to take care of two things, and both of these had to do with implanting stuff in my body.
 The first thing we inserted was a little clip in my breast, a tiny titanium marker used to pinpoint the exact position of the tumor.
-If we were going, hopefully, to kill the whole tumor, the cli was going to guide the surgeon find the correct area for removal later on.
+If we were going, hopefully, to kill the whole tumor, the clip was going to guide the surgeon find the correct area for removal later on.
 Furthermore, the clip was going to be monitored during imaging exams in the course of chemotherapy to understand changes over time.

-This procedure happens with the same principle of a biopsy: a needle is inserted in the breast, but instead of taking sample away, the needle leaves the small clip behind.
+This procedure happens with the same principle of a biopsy: a needle is inserted in the breast, but instead of taking tissue material away, the needle leaves the small clip behind.
 In the records I have selected from this procedure you can see the lesion in my breast, the long needle inside it, and eventually the clip in the middle of the tumor.

 November 07, 2023